- ACEQUIA DEL MOLINO CONSTRUCT : $60,000

 Dear Friends and Neighbors,

-As I reflect on my first term in office, I want to share what I think are important accomplishments.
+As I reflect on my time in office, I want to share what I think are important accomplishments.
 I campaigned on the issues of land and water, rural economic development, and education, and I have worked to merge that platform with real programs that impact the constituents of House District 41.

 Last year we saw the biggest increase in educational funding in 8 years.
 This year we have further increased funding for education by 28%, and gave all teachers a 5% raise and all school personnel a 4% raise.
 We continue to concentrate on improving education for all students.
 It is expected that we will create an Early Childhood Education Trust Fund in the amount of$300 million and have increased investment in early childhood programs by 28%.